-Connected Persons Type of Business Transaction Size 2021 (Million Baht) Necessity and rationale Minor Hotel Group MEA DMCC, MINT's The loan was provided in Limited subsidiary, provided loan to Elewana Afrika accordance with the agreement, Relationship: MINT (T) Limited in accordance with the where terms were determined based indirectly has 50% agreement.
+Connected Persons Type of Business Transaction Size Necessity and rationale 2021 26.
+Elewana Afrika (T) Minor Hotel Group MEA DMCC, MINT's (Million Baht) The loan was provided in Limited subsidiary, provided loan to Elewana Afrika accordance with the agreement, Relationship: MINT (T) Limited in accordance with the where terms were determined based indirectly has 50% agreement.
 The loan agreement has a on market rates.
-Audit Committee shareholding. definite interest rate, terms and conditions as had an opinion that the transactions 5 agreed by both parties.
-The interest rate was were fair and reasonable. referenced to those of commercial banks. - Loan 30.08 - Interest income 1.79 27.
+Audit Committee shareholding. definite interest rate, terms and conditions as had an opinion that the transactions silarenoluling. were fair and reasonable. agreed by both parties.
+The interest rate was referenced to those of commercial banks. were fall and reasonable.
+20.00 - Loan 30.08 - Interest income 1.79 27.
 MHG Npark Hua Hin Resort Limited, MINT's subsidiary, The loan was provided in Development Co., Ltd. provided loan to MHG Npark Development accordance with the agreement, Relationship: MINT Co., Ltd. in accordance with the agreement. where terms were determined based indirectly has 50% The loan agreement has a definite interest on market rates.
 Audit Committee shareholding. rate, terms and conditions as agreed by both had an opinion that the transactions parties.
 The interest rate was referenced to were fair and reasonable. those of commercial banks. - Loan 10.00 - Interest income 0.59 Minor Hotel Group Limited, MINT's 0.71 Minor Hotel Group Limited has subsidiary, provided accounting services to expertise in providing accounting MHG NPark Development Co., Ltd. and service.
 For the purpose of recorded management fee income. optimizing shared resources, Audit Committee had an opinion that the transactions were fair and reasonable.
-Primacy Investment Limited, MINT's The loan was provided in Beverages LLC subsidiary, provided Ioan to Liwa Minor Food accordance with the agreement, Relationship: MINT & Beverages LLC in accordance with the where terms were determined based indirectly has 49% agreement.
+28. Liwa Minor Food & Primacy Investment Limited, MINT's The loan was provided in Beverages LLC subsidiary, provided loan to Liwa Minor Food accordance with the agreement, Relationship: MINT & Beverages LLC in accordance with the where terms were determined based indirectly has 49% agreement.
 The loan agreement has a on market rates.
-Audit Committee shareholding. definite interest rate, terms and conditions as had an opinion that the transactions agreed by both parties.
+Audit Committee shareholding. definite interest rate, terms and conditions as had an opinion that the transactions 2 agreed by both parties.
 The interest rate was were fair and reasonable. referenced to those of commercial banks. - Loan 8.35 - Interest income 2.73